-Virtual production studio - the latest technology to hit the film industry.
-Our Studio D is a fully featured green-screen film studio used for internal and external production, with tracking markers that work with game engines to create cutting-edge effects such as those seen in Disney's Mandalorian and Ready Player One.

-Access to the media production store, including Canon cameras and Macbeth charts to help you create the latest cutting-edge VFX.
-If you want access to top industry cameras such as the Arri Alexas or Blackmagic URSA Minis, then make use of our collaborative working areas to team up with film students and be part of a larger project.

-CGI rooms - a suite of high-end PCs designed to help you achieve the latest effects in your work when using complex software such as CGI or visual effects.
-These machines run industry-standard software throughout and are designed to cater to your specific requirements - and they come supplied with graphics tablets.

-A dedicated virtual reality (VR) space to explore and realise your ideas, whether these are for your curriculum subject or as paid experience for a client through Solent Creatives.
-Make use of specific areas designed to work with HTC Vive, Hololens or Oculus Technology.

-Dedicated film space - customisable film sets and spaces with gobo lighting for collaborative work with film students.

-Render farm for creating high-quality CPU and GPU renders, motion capture suite where you can record your own 3D animations, and the Dolby Atmos cinema where we peer-review student work using the industry-standard software, Shotgun.
+- Virtual production studio the latest technology to hit the film industry.
+Our Studio D is a fully featured green-screen film studio used for internal and external production, with tracking markers that work with game engines to create cutting-edge effects such as those seen in Disney's Mandalorian and Ready Player One. - Access to the media production store, including Canon cameras and Macbeth charts to help you create the latest cutting-edge VFX.
+If you want access to top industry cameras such as the Arri Alexas or Blackmagic URSA Minis, then make use of our collaborative working areas to team up with film students and be part of a larger project. - CGI rooms a suite of high-end PCs designed to help you achieve the latest effects in your work when using complex software such as CGI or visual effects.
+These machines run industrystandard software throughout and are designed to cater to your specific requirements - and they come supplied with graphics tablets. - A dedicated virtual reality (VR) space to explore and realise your ideas, whether these are for your curriculum subjects or as paid experience for a client through Solent Creatives.
+Make use of specific areas designed to work with HTC Vive, Hololens or Oculus Technology. - Dedicated film space customisable film sets and spaces with gobo lighting for collaborative work with film students. - Render farm for creating high-quality CPU and GPU renders, motion capture suite where you can record your own 3D animations, and Dolby Atmos cinema where we peer-review student work using the industry-standard software, Shotgun.

-COMPUTER GAMES
+Computer games

-We use dedicated computer game classrooms to encourage collaborative projects across all three of our Computer Games degrees.
-The classrooms hold equipment with the latest industry-standard software and hardware used to create games.
-For game artists and designers, this includes Autodesk 3ds Max and Maya, Pixologic ZBrush and Adobe software (including Photoshop and Substance).
+We use dedicated computer game classrooms to encourage collaborative projects across all three of our computer games degrees.
+The classrooms hold equipment with the latest industrystandard software and hardware used to create games.
+For game artists and designers, this includes Autodesk 3ds Max and Maya, Maxon ZBrush and Adobe Photoshop and Substance, plus Wacom drawing tablets.
+From 2022 we will have new PCs capable of using RTX technology and 4k monitors ready for creating high-fidelity real-time graphics.

-All of our students use game engines such as Unreal Engine 4 and Unity, and also have access to PlayStation console development kits, VR/AR development hardware and handheld devices for testing.
-We also run a weekly student-led video games academy and are currently establishing our on-campus computer games commercial studio.
+All our students use game engines such as Unreal Engine 4 and 5, and Unity.
+Programmers and designers also have access to licensed PlayStation console development kits, VR/AR headsets and mobile handheld devices for game testing.
+Outside of classes, we also run a weekly student-led video games academy and regular game jams, and we are currently establishing our own game research and development studio for postgraduates.